 The study concludes that researchers must be aware of the assumptions that underlie various techniques and the criteria for deciding which methods are suitable for a particular research problem.
 This underscores the necessity of designing a methodology that is specifically tailored to the research problem at hand, as methodological requirements may vary across different problems.

-Keywords: Research methodology, qualitative research, quantitative research, hypothesis, research design, Questionnaire, report
+Keywords: Research methodology, qualitative research, quantitative research, hypothesis, research design, Questionnaire, report.

-INTRODUCTION
+1.INTRODUCTION